tom-seddon/b2/README.md

 https://github.com/` to have them cloned over SSH instead, if you have a GitHub login.

+Branches with names beginning `v` are version branches.
+Check out a version branch to

+Branches with names beginning `_` are undefined.

 [Instructions for building on Windows](doc/Building-on-Windows.md).

 [Instructions for building on OS X or Linux](doc/Building-on-Unix.md).